Fusion rules and shrinking rules of topological orders in five dimensions: Fusion and shrinking rules for the twisted term

 \section{Fusion and shrinking rules for the $AAAB$ twisted term}

 We have already seen that $BBA$ twisted term can present non-Abelian fusion and shrinking rules and hierarchical shrinking rules. $AAAB$ twisted term can also present these properties.
-In this appendix, we will study fusion and shrinking rules for the $AAAB$ term.
-Compared to the $BBA$ twisted term, pure spatially extended topological excitations are not necessarily shrunk to vacua eventually in the $AAAB$ term.
-Besides, we can clearly see that for $T^2$ membranes, each gauge charge of $C^i$ field contributes an extra $2$ factor to the quantum dimension compared to $S^2$ membranes.
+In this appendix, we study fusion and shrinking rules for the $AAAB$ term.
+We can clearly see that for $T^2$ membranes, each gauge charge of $C^i$ field contributes an extra $2$ factor to the quantum dimension compared to $S^2$ membranes.

-When the gauge group is $G={\left( \mathbb{Z} _{2} \right)}^4$, we find that there are $100$ nonequivalent excitations, which makes fusion and shrinking rules complicated and hard to present all of them in a table.
-So we will use several formulas to describe them.
-One can derive the fusion and shrinking rules for any excitation following our formulas.
+When the gauge group is $G={\left( \mathbb{Z} _{2} \right)}^4$, we find that there are $165$ nonequivalent excitations.
+We will present some typical fusion rules and give several formulas to describe all shrinking rules.
 Since we deal with the $AAAB$ term in a similar way to the $BBA$ term, we will only show our results.